sfcod/doctrine-encrypt/Resources/doc/custom_encryptor.md

 ### Warning: make sure you add the `<ENC>` after your encrypted string.

-1. Create an new class and implement SfCod\DoctrineEncryptBundle\Encryptors\EncryptorInterface.
+1. Create an new class and implement SfCod\DoctrineEncrypt\Encryptors\EncryptorInterface.
 2. Create a constructor with the parameter secret key `__construct($secretKey)`
 3. Create a function called encrypt with parameter data `encrypt($data)`
 4. Create a function called decrypt with parameter data `decrypt($data)`